 Charleston, South Carolina Surrogacy Attorneys

-Brinkley Law Firm is closely monitoring how the law is developing in the areas of egg donation, embryo donation, and surrogacy in South Carolina and across the nation.
+Brinkley Law Firm's domestic surrogacy attorneys are closely monitoring how the law is developing in the areas of egg donation, embryo donation, and surrogacy in South Carolina and across the nation.
 In fact, attorney Stephanie Brinkley is Vice Chair of the American Bar Association’s Committee for Assisted Reproduction Technology and a Fellow with the Academy of Adoption and Assisted Reproduction Attorneys.
 Both organizations provide a network of professionals which monitor legal and ethical trends in third party reproduction.

 Presently, there are few states which have statutory laws clearly addressing the handling of assisted reproductive technology.
 Until state legislatures or Congress develop statutory laws providing clear procedures and requirements, parties participating in egg donation, embryo donation, or surrogacy must be vigilant in making the process legally and ethically sound.